This tour is no longer available, please see similar tours below or send an enquiry

 Check out our Q&As

-• What kind of wildlife can I expect to see on this tour?
+• What wildlife can I expect to see on this tour?

-• Are there any special permits required for landings at the Subantarctic Islands?
+• Are there any special permits required for landings during the tour?

 Yes, landings at the Subantarctic Islands of New Zealand are by permit only as administered by the Government of New Zealand.
 No landings are permitted at The Snares.

-• What can I expect during the sea days?
+• What should I expect during the sea days of the tour?

 • What fitness level is required?